FREQUENTLY ASKED QUESTIONS

 Is the Vortex Vaults Shelter Bed wheelchair accessible?

 Our storm shelter is the perfect solution for wheelchair and scooter users as well as those with limited mobility to access stairs that are typically an obstacle for in ground shelters.
 The shelter height is 57″ inches when fully deployed allowing most wheelchair users to easily roll right into the shelter.
-The extra benefit of our shelter beds is the ability to raise the bed up and down to allow easier transfer from the wheelchair to the bed and back.

 How about a head board and foot board?